colejarczyk/doc/api/customer.rst

 Customer registrations
 ----------------------

-To get information about customer registrations you need to call the ``/api/customer/registrations`` endpoint with the ``GET`` method.
+To get information about customer registrations, you need to call the ``/api/customer/registrations`` endpoint with the ``GET`` method.

 Definition